example42/example42.github.io/_posts/2018-07-23-a-few-steps-to-tiny-puppet-command-line.md

     tp list

-But, more useful than anything else, to test if applications are correcrtly working:
+But, more useful than anything else, to test if applications are correctly working:

     [root@lab ~]# tp test
     - openssh: package openssh-server OK